-Preparing for Financial Crime RiskAn interview with Partner at Control Risks
+Preparing for Financial Crime RiskAn interview with

 In this interview with BRINK Asia, Mark Pulvirenti, who leads Control Risks’ Compliance, Forensics and Intelligence practice in the Australia-Pacific region, talks about the challenges of money laundering, bribery, and corruption for companies and economies in the region.
 While these issues have been around for a long while now, efforts to combat them are becoming increasingly important and common.
 This is resulting in evolving regulatory frameworks across the region, which, while important and necessary, are opening companies up to regulatory risk, he says, particularly in industries that have not seen substantial regulations so far.